 \subsection{Configurations TRIANGLE}

-In this subsection, we introduce reducible configurations TRIANGLE$_0$, TRIANGLE$_1$ and TRIANGLE$_2$, and argue that they are reducible.
+In this subsection, we introduce six reducible configurations referred to as TRIANGLE$_0$, TRIANGLE$_1$ and TRIANGLE$_2$, and argue that they are indeed reducible.
 The configurations can be found in Figures~\ref{triangle0}, \ref{triangle1} and \ref{triangle2}.
 When analyzing the configurations, we use the following notation.
-Let $A$ be the face that is incident with the vertices $a$ and $c$ but is not the $3$-face, and denote by $A_{{v_1},\ldots,{v_n}}$ the set of colors that appear on all of the vertices that are incident with $A$ except for the vertices $v_1,\ldots,v_n$.
+Let $abc$ be the $3$-face and let $A$ be the face that is incident with the vertices $a$ and $c$ but is not the $3$-face.
+Let $A_{{v_1},\ldots,{v_n}}$ denote the set of colors that appear on all of the vertices that are incident with $A$ except for the vertices $v_1,\ldots,v_n$.
 Similarly, we define the faces $B$ and $C$ to be the faces incident with the edges $ab$ and $bc$, respectively.

 \begin{lemma} The three configurations denoted by TRIANGLE$_0$, which are depicted in Figure~\ref{triangle0}, and the configuration denoted by TRIANGLE$_1$, which is depicted in Figure~\ref{triangle1}, and the two configurations denoted by TRIANGLE$_2$, which are depicted in Figure~\ref{triangle2}, are reducible. \end{lemma}